raghuramdr/raghuramdr.github.io/index.md

 ### Miscellaneous
 Outside of research, I like to [read]((https://www.goodreads.com/user/show/13626649-raghuram-d-r)), go on long runs, hike.
 I am not a medical doctor!
 D R are my initials.
 D is a [toponym](https://en.wikipedia.org/wiki/Toponymic_surname), and R is my father's name [patronym](https://en.wikipedia.org/wiki/Patronymic).
 This naming convention is common in the south of India, where I hail from.
-My name in the Kannada script is ರಘುರಾಮ ದಂಡಿನಶಿವರ
+My name in the Kannada script is ರಘುರಾಮ್ ದಂಡಿನಶಿವರ